Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 ✅ Break-even timelines based on different space sizes

-✅ Which crops are most/least profitable
+✅ Which crops are most and least profitable (with exact ROI %)

-✅ Honest assessment: Is it worth YOUR time and money?
+✅ Honest assessment: is it worth your time and money?

 My Urban Farming Profitability Test: The Setup